Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Importantly `Debug` is required for assertion macros like `assert EQ`, mainly used in testing.

-🦀 If you `assert EQ` two values, and they're not equivalent, the test suite will want to print the values to the screen and it wants to use Debug to do it.
+🦀 If you `assert EQ` two values, and they're not equivalent, the test suite will want to print the values to the screen, and it wants to use Debug to do it.

 We'll show this more when we talk about the equivalence traits in the next section.